Once you know WHERE you want to go, the next step is mapping out HOW to get there.

 It’s well known that decreasing your production lead time and increasing efficiency (while maintaining quality standards) will directly impact your profitability.
 But the question that begins to separate savvy businesses from the pack is, “How?”

-We’ve identified six practical strategies to help reduce your production lead time and see huge gains in efficiency — both of which have the potential to yield increase in revenue.
+We’ve identified six practical strategies to help reduce your production lead time and see huge gains in efficiency — both of which have the potential to yield an increase in revenue.

 1. Evaluate current processes to identify inefficiencies and new goals.